1. My The Persuaders! post is up at favoritethingEVER.com! How can you resist a show with this promo shot:

 I know it sucks to have to wait longer, and I’m sorry to tell you this so late in the game.
 But this means that the e-book and the paperback will come out at the same time, which I think in the end is good for the book.
 And I really want this book to have the best chance that it can, so I’m actually pretty happy, but I do apologize to folks who were excited about getting the book in the next couple of months.
 I really appreciate your patience through all of the changes that have happened with this book!
 I can only hope that you’ll find it worth the wait.

 And now for something completely different!
-I was working on a post for favoritethingEVER.com yesterday about The Persuaders!
-(It should be up sometime in the next week.)
+Yesterday I was working on this post for favoritethingEVER.com about The Persuaders!.
 In it, I quoted something Roger Moore said in a British TV special about him.
 There was another quote that stuck with me:

 “Sean played the throwaway line not quite as deliberately as I do.
 I sort of tip the audience off and say ‘here comes a joke.’
 It was a surprise coming from Sean.
 That was the difference between us.”